benmurphy97/rugby/README.md

 * scripts used to perform predictions

 ### MEDIUM_ARTICLE_CODE
-* Code used to build the visualisations and analysis my recent Medium article.
+* Code used to build the visualisations and analysis in my recent Medium article.

 ## Built With